Save £200 on your next course

 Our Level 2 Gym Instructor Qualification ideal for beginners training to become a gym instructor or as a starting point for a Personal Training qualification.

-With your course chosen, you’ll need to get down to work of learning and practicing so you can qualify and start your new career.
+With your personal trainer course chosen, you’ll need to get down to work of learning and practicing so you can qualify and start your new career.

 Whilst some modules can be more challenging than others,